 There is an important exception regarding the timing of exercising incentive stock options.
 In your company role, if you have advance knowledge of company earnings results or other significant business information, you may be deemed an “insider” and restricted to selling stock during a specific trading window.
 This window typically opens immediately following earnings announcements and closes by mid-quarter.
 If you’re deemed an insider, the company will likely notify you in advance to help protect you from any inadvertent wrongdoing.
 Within the confines of the trading window, you are free to exercise your vested options at your discretion.

-Advantage 3.
-Potential to Participate in Stock Price Appreciation
+Incentive Stock Options Offer the Potential to Participate in Stock Price Appreciation

 Ordinarily, purchasing company stock on the open market requires you to use your funds to acquire the stock.
 If the stock appreciates, your money is working for you.
 If the stock price declines, your investment is worth less than when you started.
 Incentive stock options give you the potential to participate in the appreciation of a stock with no capital outlay or financial risk on your part.